 |Position:||Head Football Strength & Conditioning Coach|

-Duval came to Orlando after a two-year stint at Wyoming, where he served as the director of sports performance with the Cowboys.
+Duval went to Orlando after a two-year stint at Wyoming, where he served as the director of sports performance with the Cowboys.
 At Wyoming, Duval was certified as a Master Strength and Conditioning Coach by the Collegiate Strength and Conditioning Coaches association, the highest honor given in the strength and conditioning coaching profession.

-Previously, Duval was at Buffalo from 2010 to 2013, where he worked with All-American Khalil Mack, the fifth overall pick in the 2014 NFL Draft.
+Duval was the director of sports performance at Buffalo from 2010 to 2013, where he worked with All-American Khalil Mack, the fifth overall pick in the 2014 NFL Draft.
 In 2009, he was the director of athletics performance at Creighton.
-The first 15 years of Duval’s strength and conditioning experience was spent at Nebraska or in private business, where he founded the XPlosive Edge Performance Center in Nebraska and later co-owned and managed The Performance and Wellness Institute in Colorado.
+The first 15 years of Duval’s strength and conditioning career were spent at Nebraska or in private business, where he founded the XPlosive Edge Performance Center in Nebraska and later co-owned and managed The Performance and Wellness Institute in Colorado.